Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 - Application behavior attributes

-  You can [determine your application behavior](#attribute) at boot time and after abnormal terminations by using specific attributes which you can set in the application manifest file.
+  You can [declare components and its specific attributes](#attribute) in the application manifest file.

 <a name="application_states"></a>